Harshavarthan07/personal-site/README.md

 # personal-site
-My personal site developed using Front End only
+My personal site developed using Front-End only